A Syntax for Strictly Associative and Unital $\infty$-Categories: The Type Theory

-If the set of rules $\mathcal{R}$ satisfies the lifting and substitution conditions, then there is a well-defined quotient category of well-typed contexts and substitutions which we will denote (as a slight abuse of notation) by \(\mathsf{Catt}_{\mathcal{R}}\).
+If the set of rules $\mathcal{R}$ satisfies the weakening and substitution conditions, then there is a well-defined quotient category of well-typed contexts and substitutions which we will denote (as a slight abuse of notation) by \(\mathsf{Catt}_{\mathcal{R}}\).
+Lastly we note that the substitution condition implies the weakening condition by using the weakening substitution \(\Gamma \to \Gamma , A\), but in the formalisation it was convenient for them to be given separately.